Transfer Learning in Information Criteria-based Feature Selection: Real Data Applications

-{\textbf{Experiments on school data.} This section will continue to evaluate the performance of the proposed TLCp method on school data, which can be found in \citet{bakker2003task,argyriou2008convex,zhou2012mutal}.
-The data consists of examination scores of $15362$ students from $139$ secondary schools in London during $1985$, $1986$, and $1987$.
-Following the data pre-processing method used in \citet{bakker2003task} and \citet{argyriou2008convex}, we transformed the categorical attributes of this school data to binary variables, with a total of $28$ features with a bias column.
+{In this subsection, we evaluate the performance of the proposed TLCp method on school data used by \citet{bakker2003task}, \citet{argyriou2008convex} and \citet{zhou2012mutal}.
+The data consists of examination scores of $15362$ students from $139$ secondary schools in London during $1985$, $1986$, and $1987$. {Following the data pre-processing method used in \citet{bakker2003task} and \citet{argyriou2008convex}, we transformed the categorical attributes of this school data to binary variables, with a total of $27$ features}.
 Without loss of generality, our target task is to predict students' exam scores from the first school (which contains $200$ samples).
 The relative dissimilarities between the selected target task and all the candidate $138$ source tasks are within the interval $[0.41,2.85]$.
-Therefore, these $139$ tasks are similar to each other based on the relative task dissimilarity definition here.
-To show how the proposed TLCp schemes will behave as the relative task dissimilarity changes, we choose the $4$-th and $20$-th tasks as two source tasks for the TLCp procedure, with the corresponding task dissimilarity values $0.85$ and $2.85$.
 The design matrices for these tasks are all singular (implying redundancy of the given features).
-Thus, we will delete some redundant features for each task beforehand to make the corresponding design matrix full-rank.}
+Thus, we will delete some redundant features for each task beforehand to make the corresponding design matrix full-rank. }